dask/dask-blog/_posts/2020-11-12-deconvolution.md

 - Render with Napari

 This has about a second latency which is great for a naive implementation!
-We can improve this by adding caching, improving communications with map_overlap, and optimizing the deconvolution kernel.
+We can improve this by adding caching, improving communications with `map_overlap`, and optimizing the deconvolution kernel.

 Conclusion